 Our first forgotten child star… Linda Blair

-What’s more loveable than a little girl possessed by the devil spewing both her guts and vulgar profanities?
+What’s more lovable than a little girl possessed by the devil spewing both her guts (represented on screen by projectile-“vomited” pea soup) and vulgar profanities?
 Probably anything.
-However, America didn’t care when The Exorcist was released in 1973, and Linda Blair became a massive star.
+However, America didn’t seem to mind when The Exorcist was released in 1973, and Linda Blair (now 63) became a massive star.
 Just 13 when the film was made, Blair won a Golden Globe for her unsettling portrayal of Regan, the little girl whose head spun like a top.

 After her breakout role, Blair rebelled against being a perfect little child star.
 In 1977 she was arrested and charged with felony drug possession and distribution in connection with a $3 million dollar cocaine seizure.

-She finally shed the title of a child star and achieved sex symbol status for her salacious role in 1979’s Roller Boogie – a film about disco roller skaters in skintight spandex thwarting the mob.
-Which is the sexiest thing I can think of.
-In the early ’80s, Blair dated Rick James for two years with James stating, “She liked to get high and get down as much as I did.”
-I guess she really was a “super freak.”
-Blair’s later film’s consisted mainly of “B” horror and slasher flicks, and recently she’s been focusing more on her other passion, animal rights activism.
-But the power of Christ compels me to remind you just how big a star she was.
+She finally shed the title of a child star and achieved sex symbol status for her salacious role in 1979’s Roller Boogie — a film about disco roller skaters in skintight spandex thwarting the mob.
+In the early ’80s, Blair dated singer Rick James for two years with James stating, “She liked to get high and get down as much as I did.”
+Guess she really was a “super freak.”
+Blair’s later film’s consisted mainly of “B” horror and slasher flicks, her most recent big screen appearance being in 2016’s Surge of Power: Revenge of the Sequel and, on TV, providing her voice for two episodes of 2020’s JJ Villard’s Fairy Tales.
+Lately, she’s been focusing more on her other passion, animal rights activism.
+But the power of Christ compels us to remind you just how big a star she was.

 Reese has spent the rest of his life coasting on his early fame — club hopping and partying to try and regain a lost childhood.
 He even bragged that he lost his virginity to a bathroom attendant fan he met at a club!
 Reese now owns the nightclub Nowbar in New York and spends his time denying that he is a sugar daddy for his 27-year-old soft-core porn actress girlfriend.
 Right.